Knowledge: The Furnishings

 The books of Proverbs was written to teach its readers.
 “The proverbs of Solomon the son of David, king of Israel: To know wisdom and instruction, to perceive the words of understanding, to receive the instruction of wisdom, justice, judgment, and equity; to give prudence to the simple, to the young man knowledge and discretion – a wise man will hear and increase learning, and a man of understanding will attain wise counsel, to understand a proverb and an enigma, the words of the wise and their riddles.”
 (Proverbs 1:1-6).
 God doesn’t want ignorant followers.

 Some people hate knowledge.
-They don’t want to be bother with facts.
+They don’t want to be bothered with facts.
 We call these people “fools.”
 “How long, you simple ones, will you love simplicity?
 For scorners delight in their scorning, and fools hate knowledge” (Proverbs 1:22).
 They do not want to learn (Proverbs 1:7).

 Knowledge must be learned before you need it.
 If we put it off, it will not be available when our lives depend on it.
 “Because I have called and you refused, I have stretched out my hand and no one regarded, because you disdained all my counsel, and would have none of my rebuke, I also will laugh at your calamity; I will mock when your terror comes, when your terror comes like a storm, and your destruction comes like a whirlwind, when distress and anguish come upon you.
 Then they will call on me, but I will not answer; they will seek me diligently, but they will not find me.
 Because they hated knowledge and did not choose the fear of the LORD, they would have none of my counsel and despised my every rebuke.
 Therefore they shall eat the fruit of their own way, and be filled to the full with their own fancies” (Proverbs 1:24-31).
 Solomon warns of the regret of those caught in the trap of prostitution, “You mourn at last, when your flesh and your body are consumed, and say: ‘How I have hated instruction, and my heart despised correction!
 I have not obeyed the voice of my teachers, nor inclined my ear to those who instructed me!
 I was on the verge of total ruin, in the midst of the assembly and congregation’” (Proverbs 5:11-14).

 We have all met people who go through the motion of learning, but nothing manages to stick in their minds.
 Such people are prime meat for false teachers.
 “For of this sort are those who creep into households and make captives of gullible women loaded down with sins, led away by various lusts, always learning and never able to come to the knowledge of the truth” (II Timothy 3:6-7).
-A person who doesn’t remember the truth will easily accept falsehood.
+A person who doesn’t remember the truth will easily accept a falsehood.
 A person who can’t remember yesterday’s discussion will not catch tomorrow’s inconsistency.

 The Israelites were told the good they should do, “but they refused to heed, shrugged their shoulders, and stopped their ears so that they could not hear.
 Yes, they made their hearts like flint, refusing to hear the law and the words which the LORD of hosts had sent by His Spirit through the former prophets.
 Thus great wrath came from the LORD of hosts”(Zechariah 7:11-12, see also II Chronicles 36:16).
-Many people are only willing to listen to things that satisfies their own desires (II Timothy 4:3-4).
+Many people are only willing to listen to things that satisfy their own desires (II Timothy 4:3-4).
 Because they do not have a love for truth, even when it hurts, they are easily deceived by error (II Thessalonians 2:10-12).

 Knowledge Isn’t Perfect